 Like vegemite on toast, or pav with cream...
 Australia & canvas are an iconic duo etched into the Australian heritage.
 From the early swagman to the modern day family campers, canvas has become synonymous with our Australian roots... and tackling the Australian outback.

 Canvas is an amazing material, with a long and fascinating history.
 Originally it was handmade and used for a small variety of purposes including ship sails, tents, clothes and of course for artists to paint on.
-Today, it is made across the globe for a much greater range of products, and of course varying quality levels.
+Today, it's made across the globe for a much greater range of products, all at different levels of quality.

 The material itself is unique in many ways and when correctly made will last for many years even in harsh environments.